 The instructor may drop students who miss the first meeting of a course.
 The first meeting of online or hybrid Distance Education courses is the first day of the class as specified in the Class Schedule listing.
-For these courses, instructor may drop students who do not log into their Blackboard course and/or complete indicated activities by the third day of classes.
+For these courses, instructor may drop students who do not log into their Canvas course and/or complete indicated activities by the third day of classes.
 Distance Education instructors may drop students if they have not submitted work and/or accessed the class for two consecutive weeks.

 Repeating a Course

 The College recognizes that the most recent completion of a course should most accurately reflect a student’s academic progress.
 Therefore, students may repeat for credit those courses taken for which grades of D, F, NP, W were received.
 The most recent grade (A, B, C, D, F, P/NP) received must be calculated into the GPA regardless of whether this grade is lower or higher than the original grade.

 Effective Summer 2012, under the new Title 5 regulations, a student may only enroll in a course 3 times, through a combination of substandard grades (D, F, NP, or NC) and withdrawals (W).
 All prior course attempts at the ChabotLas Positas Community College District will count toward the limit.
 Students may seek approval to enroll in a course a 4th time through the petition process.
 The petition is limited to the following:

 - In extenuating circumstances, such as verified cases of accident or illness.

 - Due to a significant lapse of time (3 years or more) and: